NickCL2/ultimate-posts-widget/readme.txt

 * Follow me on [Twitter](http://twitter.com/bostondv/)
 * View my other [WordPress Plugins](http://profiles.wordpress.org/bostondv/)

+= Support =

+Did you enjoy this plugin?
+Please [donate to support ongoing development](http://pomelodesign.com/donate/).
+Your contribution would be greatly appreciated.

 == Frequently Asked Questions ==

 = Thumbnail images are not displaying =